Introduction

 Next Steps

-Thank the client for everything they’ve shared with you so far, and for considering your company for this project.
+Thank the client for what they’ve shared with you so far and for considering your company for this project.

 Explain what happens next.
 Reduce any friction in getting the go ahead.